scania-digital-design-system/tegel/packages/tegel-lite/README.dev.md

 - **packages/core/scripts/copy-tegel-lite-assets.js**: Handling copy and output of assets neccessary for the `Tegel Lite` library.

+- Brand variables (Scania & Traton) are compiled into separate CSS files: `scania-variables.css` and `traton-variables.css`.
-- All global styles, variables etc are compiled into a single `global.css` file.
+- Component tokens are compiled into `global.css` containing component-level CSS variables.
+- All components can be imported together via `components.css` (recommended) or individually for tree-shaking.
 - Each component (e.g., tl-button, tl-header) lives in its own folder with `.scss` files and is compiled into a separate CSS file.
 - Components classes are prefixed with `tl-` to avoid conflicts with other styles.
 - Classes follow BEM convention: `tl-button`, `tl-button__label`, `tl-button--primary` etc. [Read more about Tegel Lite **Scss** conventions here](#tegel-lite-scss-conventions)